 - Do not bake for too long or else you will have a dry cookie bar with a crunchy chocolate exterior.

 - Experiment with adding different kinds of chocolate chips.
 Milk or dark chocolate chips, white chocolate chips, or peanut butter chips are all great options!
-You could even add some M&M’s.
+You could even add some M&M’s or turn them into kitchen sink cookies with caramel and pretzels.

 - Serve with a scoop of vanilla ice cream for the ultimate treat!